Where to buy:

 NOTE: The system works best with one wireless controller and wired controllers for the additional players.

-We are in no way affiliated with the Lakka or RetroArch team.
+We are in no way affiliated with the Batocera or RetroArch team.

 Update cores at your own risk.
-The system ships with emulator cores pre-installed.
+The software has many emulator cores pre-installed.
 If you experiment by downloading additional cores and wish to restore the defaults, simple rename the “cores” folder to “cores.old”.

 We highly recommend that you do not go into the menu and enable advanced options.
 This will only cause trouble and break things for most of you.
 The advanced tasks like adding new bios files and fussing with roms can be done through ssh, ftp, or over the network or even with an SD card.